College Board Drops Its 'Adversity Score' For Each Student After Backlash

 "The idea of a single score was confusing because it seemed that all of a sudden the College Board was trying to score adversity.
 That's not the College Board's mission," Coleman said.
 "The College Board scores achievement, not adversity."

-And so, the College Board is launching a tool called Landscape, which will provide admissions counselors with information about a student's background, like average neighborhood income and crime rates, but Coleman said the data points will not be given a score.
+And so the College Board is launching a tool called Landscape, which will provide admissions counselors with information about a student's background, like average neighborhood income and crime rates, but Coleman said the data points will not be given a score.

 The College Board is letting college officials do their own analysis from the government information it provides alongside SAT scores.

 "We'll leave the interpretation to the admission's officer," Coleman said.
-"In other words, we're leaving a lot more room for judgement."
+"In other words, we're leaving a lot more room for judgment."

-The College Board initially conceived of the idea of providing schools with a student's demographic information at the request of colleges and universities in an attempt to view a student's objective SAT results in the context of the conditions under which students live and learn, Coleman said.
-The thinking being, he said, that if a student overcame economic or other challenges to earn a certain SAT score, that information should be known by decision-makers.
+The College Board initially conceived of the idea of providing schools with a student's background information at the request of colleges and universities in an attempt to view a student's objective SAT results in the context of the conditions under which the student lives and learns, Coleman said.
+The thinking, he said, was that if a student overcame economic or other challenges to earn a certain SAT score, that information should be known by decision-makers.

 "The founding mission of the College Board is, it's not about your connections, it's not about who you know," Coleman said.
 "It's about what you've done."

-The adversity score did not account for a student's race, but schools that used the tool reported that the socioeconomic data helped boost nonwhite enrollment.
+The adversity score did not account for a student's race, but schools that used the tool in pilot testing reported that the socioeconomic data helped boost nonwhite enrollment.

 Revising the approach but keeping the contextual background information will hopefully appease the college counselors and parents who were upset over the adversity score, Coleman said.

-"The first move was to admit," he said.
-"That summing it up in a single score was a mistake, so we've stopped that."
+"The first move was to admit," he said, "that summing it up in a single score was a mistake, so we've stopped that."

-Pushback against the initial score included the criticism that how the information was calculated, and what each student's score was, remained unavailable to the students and their families.
+Pushback against the initial score included the criticism that how the information was calculated, along with what each student's score was, remained unavailable to the students and their families.
 Now, Coleman said, that will change.

 "Within a year, we'll be able for every family and student, on their College Board account, to show them their neighborhood and school information transparently," he said.

-Note: A previous version of the photo caption incorrectly called David Coleman the president of the College Board.
-He is actually its CEO.